phamann/jwt-vcl/README.md

 ## Why?

 #### Validation
-You may have user requests that already contain a generated JWT (for example in a Cookie) and want to validate them quickly on the edge before granting access to a backend.
+You may have user requests that already contain a generated JWT (for example in a `Cookie:`) and want to validate them quickly on the edge before granting access to a backend.
 Useful when:
 - You have a different auth/session backend that you want to validate user claims against before restarting request and sending to service backend.
 - You want a light stateless endpoint you can call client-side to quickly to validte a user claim.